rmartin16/qbittorrent-api/docs/source/introduction.rst

 Python client implementation for qBittorrent Web API.

-Currently supports up to qBittorrent `v4.4.3.1 <https://github.com/qbittorrent/qBittorrent/releases/tag/release-4.4.3.1>`_ (Web API v2.8.5) released on May 24, 2022.
+Currently supports qBittorrent `v4.4.3.1 <https://github.com/qbittorrent/qBittorrent/releases/tag/release-4.4.3.1>`_ (Web API v2.8.5) released on May 24, 2022.

-The full qBittorrent Web API documentation is available on their `wiki <https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)>`_.

 Features
 ------------
-- The entire qBittorent Web API is implemented.
+- The entire qBittorrent `Web API <https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)>`_ is implemented.
 - qBittorrent version checking for an endpoint's existence/features is automatically handled.
 - All Python versions are supported.
 - If the authentication cookie expires, a new one is automatically requested in line with any API call.